 Total to Meet Eligibility

 What documentation do I need to prove eligibility?
 For each household member, please have the following documents ready for your local agency to verify your eligibility: proof of past 30-day income through paystub, check or copy of check showing fixed income amount (e.g. SSA, VA, DHS benefits), or other proof of documentation for any income source, utility bill if seeking utility bill assistance or lease if seeking rental assistance and a social security card or ITIN for residents who have them.
 Residents without ITIN or SSN can still apply.

 If you need assistance with completing and submitting your information, contact the call center at 1-833-711-0374 for live support.
 The call center will provide translation services in English, Spanish, and other languages if necessary.
 Please keep in mind that our call center has only a limited number of agents, so please reserve use of the call center for those who require help with language assistance and/or for callers with hearing impediments needing enhanced audio services.

 Help Illinois Families is administered by DCEO’s Office of Community Assistance.
-DCEO manages three federal programs: Low-Income Home Energy Assistance Program (LIHEAP), Community Services Block Grant Program (CSBG), and the Illinois Home Weatherization Assistance Program (IHWAP).
+DCEO manages the following federal programs: Low-Income Home Energy Assistance Program (LIHEAP), Community Services Block Grant Program (CSBG), Illinois Home Weatherization Assistance Program (IHWAP) and Low Income Household Water Assistance Program (LIHWAP).